Huntington’s disease: an enabling approach to supporting families

 Delivery and assessment

-A single online learning course, worth 20 credits at SCQF level 10/QCF level 6.
-Your 15 weeks learning online is supported by staff from the
+A single online learning short course, worth 20 credits at SCQF level 10/QCF level 6.
+Your 12 weeks of online learning is supported by staff from the